Touch not mine anointed

 He suffered no man to do them wrong: Yea, he reproved kings for their sakes; Saying, Touch not mine anointed, And do my prophets no harm (Psalm 105:14–15, KJV)

-I want you to take the scripture above, meditate upon it, again and again, believe what God it is saying about you and make it a reality in your life!
+Would you dare to believe what you just read above?
+I want you to take the scripture above, meditate upon it repeatedly, believe what God says about you, and make it a reality in your life!
 God means what He said!

 Free Mini E-book: From Spiritual Dryness to Flourishing